 ML8500 is the world's most versatile illumination device for in-vitro studies.
 ML8500 can support up to 7 different wavelengths simultaneously, flexible control of illumination parameters, and built-in incubation chamber for cells studies in normoxic and hypoxic conditions.

-ML8500 is a great tool for sequential illumination of multi-well sample plates and optional fluoresence imaging/measurement.
-Fully automatic system takes care of the rest.
-Operating the biomedical illumination kit is very easy with an intuitive touch-screen interface and a programming through simple Excel® spreadsheet.
+ML8500 is a great tool for sequential illumination of multi-well sample plates and optional fluorescence imaging/measurement.
+Prepare your samples, load into ML8500, and fully automatic system takes care of the rest.
+Operating the biomedical illumination system is very easy with an intuitive touch screen interface and Modulight’s cloud.

 The system supports multiple illumination stations that illuminate different sized areas in the sample.
 For example, one station can be for Petri dish that is up to 95 mm in diameter and another for 96-well plates that illuminates each well separately with specific duration and intensity.
 Different illumination stations can be delivered for various well plates (24, 96, 384, 1536 wells) and a total of 4 illumination stations can be fitted in one system.

 Device can be further equipped with environmental control for optimized cell-based assays.
 Hypoxia feature also enables conducting cell experiments in physiologically relevant conditions, since tumors are often hypoxic which affects the efficacy of oxygen-dependent therapies like photodynamic therapy.

 Wavelengths in ML8500 selected to support most common PDT agents and fluorophores:

 - 488 nm [fluorescein, Rose Bengal, methylene blue]

 - 753 nm [Tookad (padeliporfin), AlexaFluor 750, Cy7]